 Preheat oven to 325 degrees.
 Spray and lightly flour two 8 x 4 inch loaf pan.
 Set aside.

 Mix all dry ingredients: flour, sugar, cinnamon, clove, nutmeg, ginger, salt, baking powder, and baking soda in a bowl.
 Set aside.
 Whisk eggs and oil in a large bowl.

 Add grated zucchini and vanilla.
 Use a rubber spatula to combine everything together.

 Add dry ingredients in batches to liquid ingredients and mix till combined.
 Gently fold in the nuts.

 Divide the batter evenly into two loaf pans.
-Sprinkle turbinado sugar evenly over the top of the loaf.
+Sprinkle turbinado sugar and pecans evenly over the top of the loaf.

 Cool the cake for about 10 minutes.
 Remove the loaf from the pan and cool completely.

 Makes 2 loaves